-- 47. By reason of the matters pleaded in paragraphs 42 to 46 above, each Group Member is entitled to: - (a) an order pursuant to section 87 of the TPA and/or section 237 of the ACL that the Defendant is obliged to compensate any Group Member for the loss and damage referred to in the particulars to paragraph 46 above who transfers their Defective Vehicle to it by paying to any such Group Member the purchase price of the Defective Vehicle, together with the amount of any out of pocket expenses of the kind referred to in the particulars to paragraph 16 above; - (b) further or in the alternative, an award in the amount of loss or damage suffered by each Group Member referred to in paragraph 46 above pursuant to section 82 of the TPA and/or section 236 of the ACL.
+- 47. By reason of the matters pleaded in paragraphs 42 to 46 above, each Group Member, including the Plaintiff, is entitled to recover from the Defendant: - (a) an order pursuant to section 87 of the TPA and/or section 237 of the ACL that the Defendant is obliged to compensate any Group Member who transfers their Defective Vehicle to it by paying to any such Group Member the purchase price of the Defective Vehicle, together with the amount of any out of pocket expenses of the kind referred to in the particulars to paragraph 16 above; - (b) further or in the alternative, the loss or damage referred to in paragraph 46 above pursuant to section 82 of the TPA and/or section 236 of the ACL.